LearnersGuild/curriculum-app/phases/3/README.md

 # Phase 3

-The Integrated Practice Curriculum gives learners a chance to synthesize and utilize skills developed in Foundations 1 & 2 in module-based assignments and small projects that mimic real world applications.
+Phase 3 is the Integrated Practice phase.
+Integrated Practice gives learners a chance to synthesize and utilize skills developed in Foundations 1 & 2 in module-based assignments and small projects that mimic real world applications.

 ## High Level Skills